ClojureBridge/board/README.md

 #### What is this for?

-We are switching over to github repository to keep tracking various documents.
-Currently, most of the documents are scattered around Google docs or other for a historical reason.
+We are switching over to this github repository to keep tracking various documents.
+Currently, most of the documents are scattered around Google docs or other for historical reasons.

 #### Questions, suggestions, or other